 It depends on the balance of your GST/HST account

 According to the CRA, there are no GST late penalties if your GST/HST account has a zero balance or the CRA owes you a refund on your GST return.
-However, if you do owe a balance and you file a late return, the GST penalties are 1% of the amount owing plus the result of the following calculation:
+However, if you do owe a balance and you file a late return, the GST penalties are 1% of the amount owed plus the result of the following calculation:

 Late filing of a GST/HST return is not the only way you can incur GST/HST penalties.
 You can also receive fines for the following:

 Filing Incorrect Returns

-- If you made other errors on a previously filed GST/HST return, such as incorrect amounts of GST/HST collected or collectible, you can request an adjustment for the reporting period in question.
+If you made other errors on a previously filed GST/HST return, such as incorrect amounts of GST/HST collected or collectible, you can request an adjustment for the reporting period in question.
 Normally such changes can be made online through the CRA's My Business Account service, or you can do this by mail.

-- If you have deliberately not reported the full amount of GST/HST collected and wish to make amends at some future date you can take advantage of the CRA's voluntary disclosure program (VDP), which gives you the opportunity to make amends by paying amounts owing and potentially avoid penalties and possible prosecution.
-You can submit a voluntary disclosure by filling out and signing Form RC199, Voluntary Disclosures Program (VDP) Taxpayer Agreement, or writing a letter giving the same information the form.
+If you have deliberately not reported the full amount of GST/HST collected and wish to make amends at some future date you can take advantage of the CRA's voluntary disclosure program (VDP), which gives you the opportunity to make amends by paying amounts owed and potentially avoid penalties and possible prosecution.
+You can submit a voluntary disclosure by filling out and signing Form RC199, Voluntary Disclosures Program (VDP) Application, or writing a letter providing the same information the form.

-If you file an inaccurate return, you can be subject to a penalty of 5% of the amount plus 1% per month of the difference between the reported amount and the actual amount (to a maximum of 10%).
+If you file an inaccurate GST return, you can be subject to a penalty of 5% of the amount plus 1% per month of the difference between the reported amount and the actual amount (to a maximum of 10%).

-If you have been instructed to make installment payments and you do not make a payment by the due date, you can be charged installment interest at the 90 day Treasury bill rate plus 4% until the installed amount plus accrued interest is paid.
+If you have been instructed to make installment payments and you do not make a payment by the due date, you can be charged installment interest at the 90-day Treasury bill rate plus 4% until the installed amount plus accrued interest is paid.

 Just to rub some salt into the wound, you can't claim any income tax deduction for any penalties or interest you paid or owe for late filing of a GST/HST return.
-The moral of the story is you definitely want to get your GST/HST return in on time if you owe the Canada Revenue Agency money.
+The moral of the story?
+You definitely want to get your GST/HST return in on time if you owe the Canada Revenue Agency money.
 The fees and interest can compound quickly.